When working with Python for AI software, you'll often encounter pip

 y

-- If you no longer want a module, such as
+- If you no longer need a package, like

 Common Errors and Solutions

-- For example, a message saying "Module X requires version xxx, but version yyy is already installed."
+- For example, you might see an error saying "Package X requires version xxx, but version yyy is already installed."

-- Solution: First uninstall the conflicting module (
+- Solution: First, uninstall the conflicting package (

 pip install numpy==1.21.0

 .
-You can ask the software author for the version number.
+You can ask the software developers for the correct version number.

 Network connection errors

-- Messages like "Connection timed out" or "Download failed."
+- You might see errors like "Connection timed out" or "Download failed."

 - Solution: Try again a few times, or switch to a different network.
-If it still doesn't work, the next section will teach you how to use a mirror source for faster downloads.
+If the problem persists, the next section will show you how to use a mirror source to speed up downloads.

 pip install xxx

-and getting a message saying "No module found." - Solution: Check your spelling or search online for the correct name (e.g., Google "Python xxx module").
-It's also possible that pip is not installed correctly.
-Enter:Repair and try again.
+, you might see an error saying "No package found." - Solution: Double-check the spelling, or search online for the correct name (e.g., Google "Python xxx module").
+It's also possible that pip isn't installed correctly.
+Try entering:This will fix pip, then try again.

 python -m ensurepip python -m pip install --upgrade pip

-By default, pip downloads modules from overseas servers, which can be slow.
+By default, pip downloads packages from overseas servers, which can be slow.
 Mirror sources are like domestic "proxy servers" that can speed up downloads.

 - Add